-In the nasal cavity you will find a lot of cartilage.
+In the nasal cavity you will find a lot of cartilage around the turbinate bones.
 It will be soft like tissue.
 It is easy to remove the turbinate bones when removing this cartilage.
 However, it seems that the cartilage will harden when dry and can be quite impressive.
 You can leave it or remove it, it is a personal call but be careful of the turbinate bones.

 This bear skull has the sinus cartilage (and turbinate bones in the process--whoops) removed from the nasal cavity.

-This deer skull that I found fully cleaned and dried (I didn't do any preparation to it) shows the sinus cartilage intact.
+This deer skull that I found fully cleaned and dried (I didn't do any preparation to it) shows the sinus turbinate bones intact.
 I think it is pretty impressive and these days I try to leave as much as possible as part of the skull.

 Once the skull is completely clean, it is time to soak it in hydrogen peroxide.
 I used to use the kind you can buy in the store that is used for wound dressing.
 However, this is only a 3% solution and that is pretty weak for what you are trying to do.
 In my enlightened days I found out about the hydrogen peroxide that hairstylists use to bleach hair.
 It is very strong and does a much better job.
 It is very strong (12-15%) and does a much better job.
 You can also get it in gel form which might help as well.